 Using Chromecast without Wi-Fi

 You can also mirror the display of an Android device to a Chromecast streaming stick without using Wi-Fi.
-Sadly, no similar options for iOS devices are available at present.

 To mirror an Android device, open the Chromecast app on it (the Chromecast app is now known as Google Home), tap on the burger menu in the top left corner (this looks like three lines together), tap on Cast Screen/Audio, and then choose your Chromecast device.